 It’s amazing how many ecommerce websites completely lack any discernible value proposition.
 While creating a unique value proposition can be a bit more difficult for stores offering numerous products, it doesn’t mean you should skip it altogether.
 Look for ways to define your value and pitch why visitors should continue shopping on your site at every opportunity.

-Quickly give the visitor a reason to stay.
+Are you quickly giving the visitor a reason to stay?

 - Are you the cheapest, highest quality, or do you have the biggest selection?

 - Do you have a generous return policy or warranty?